Review | My spirits needed a lift. Violinist Hilary Hahn and the NSO delivered, in D major.

 In 2021, the effect is a symphony that feels both long overdue and profoundly on time; that hangs around in your head for hours after its shocking climax.
 And, if you’re stuck with a feeling like something’s missing, it can fill the gap with a little helping of hope for the future.

 “Hilary Hahn Plays Brahms’s Violin Concerto” repeats at the Kennedy Center on Saturday, Oct.
-2. Tickets at www.kennedy-center.org.
+2. Tickets at kennedy-center.org.